guyskk/flask-restaction/docs/source/quickstart.rst

     api = Api(app, fn_user_role=user_role)

-This function will not be called if request.me["id"] is None.
+This function will not be called if g.me["id"] is None.
-It's return value will be in ``request.me["role"]``, then permission system will use it.
+It's return value will be in ``g.me["role"]``, then permission system will use it.

 The Usage of user_role（user_role 函数的用处）